ianstormtaylor/superstruct/docs/getting-started.md

 import { superstruct } from 'superstruct'
 ```

-If you would rather import Superstrict with a `<script>` tag, you can use the bundled build:
+If you would rather import Superstruct with a `<script>` tag, you can use the bundled build:

 ```html
 <script src="https://unpkg.com/superstruct@0.0.5/dist/superstruct.min.js"></script>